- What We Do

 - Give to I.A.

-Latest news reports that 200 people remain missing and at least 109 have died, according to Sergio Cabañas, the executive secretary of Guatemala's National Coordination for Disaster Reduction.
+Latest news reports that nearly 200 people remain missing and 110 confirmed deaths, according to Sergio Cabañas, the executive secretary of Guatemala's National Coordination for Disaster Reduction.

 It's unclear whether some of the people missing are among the unidentified bodies, Cabañas said.
 "We are not only talking about what has been described as the volcano's biggest eruption since 1974.
 We are talking about a tragedy, a national mourning," Guatemala President Jimmy Morales said.